 - Honey-Roasted Nuts and Fruit: This excellent on-the-go snack combines dried fruit, which is rich in vitamins and antioxidants, and nuts, which add healthy fats and protein.

 - Juice Jelly Cubes: These are fun, jiggly treats are healthier than the powdered stuff but just as easy to make using 100% fruit juice and plain gelatin.
+Make with fresh-pressed juice to and include the fiber for an even healthier snack!
+Use THIS vegan Gelatin to make a vegan version of the snack!

 - Homemade Whole Wheat Goldfish Crackers: These crackers can be made in a big batch and stored in an airtight container for quick snacking when kids are hungry after school.